pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_access-manager.md

 Enable in Admin Portal.

 ##### Enable token revoke
-Turn on “Revoke v3 Token” in your keyset (ACCESS MANAGER section) before using revokeToken().
+- In Admin Portal, enable “Revoke v3 Token” on the keyset.

-revokeToken() disables an existing token granted via grantToken().
-Use for tokens with ttl ≤ 30 days; for longer TTL, contact support.
+`revokeToken()` disables a previously granted valid token.
+Use for tokens with ttl ≤ 30 days; contact support for longer ttl.

 ### Method(s)